An inexpensive DIY wood lamp tutorial…

 Freeze!
 This is a stick up.
 Go gather some twigs RIGHT NOW, and in about 10 minutes, you can make this little DIY lamp.
 We are going to stick some sticks UP on a lamp.
 A literal stick-up.

 *This post contains affiliate links.
 Please read our full disclosure policy HERE.*

-Rustic DIY Lamp How To:
+Rustic DIY Wood Lamp How To:

-1. Play Gatherer, go get some sticks.
+2. Play gatherer, go get some sticks.

 You can certainly buy sticks to use for this project.
 A popular lamp of this type is commonly done with driftwood.
-If you’re not a beachcomber, or live in say Iowa, your best bet may be to simply buy your sticks online.
+If you’re not a beachcomber or live in, say Iowa, your best bet may be to simply buy your sticks online.

 “Cleaning” your sticks or twigs is not a bad idea, either.
 I would recommend wiping them down with a damp paper towel, and shaking loose any extra bark or dirt that may be clinging to them, but the process need not be any more cumbersome than that.

-2. Chop some wood.
+3. Chop some wood.

 Simply determine the desired height based upon the height of your lamp.
 I wanted my sticks to be a bit short of the lampshade, so mine ended up being around 11″.

-3. Heat your glue gun, and stick ’em up.
+4. Heat your glue gun, and stick ’em up.

 There isn’t too much rhyme or reason to this process, just try to find sticks that will lay properly in certain positions.
 Since not all twigs are perfectly straight, just play with the configuration until it looks and feels most secure.

-4. Once all sticks have been placed, secure with twine.
+5. Once all sticks have been placed, secure with twine.

 Lastly, once all your sticks have been placed in their desired locations and secured with hot glue, simply wrap twine around the mid-section of the lamp.
 I used a fair amount of twine because 1) I like the look and 2) it helps keep all of the twigs as secure as possible.

-That’s it!
-Your Rustic DIY Lamp is Done!
+Your Rustic DIY Wood Lamp is Done!

 Super simple?
 Yep.
 That’s my favorite kind of DIY project, after all.
 Well, super simple, and super inexpensive.
 And this one fits both bills. #Winning.